 But while this may be the reality, the portrayal of families around us – from adverts to films and TV – has been a little slow to catch up, making those of us doing things a little differently feel like the odd one out.
 Sometimes, breaking the mould is empowering, yet at other times, it can feel a little isolating.

 A parent who wants the best for their child is always going to be everything they need and more, but that doesn’t mean it’s always going to be plain-sailing.
-We asked parents in the same position what they did to help them through the tough times.
+We asked parents in the same position. raising a newborn baby alone, what they did to help them through the tough times.

 how to deal with shared parenting